-"It is my deep belief that theoretical legal understanding and social transformation need not be oxymoronic"
+"It is my deep belief that theoretical legal understanding and social transformation need not be oxymoronic" 5

 The Constitution, both in text and interpretation, has played a significant role in the evolution of law from being an instrument of oppression to becoming one of liberation.
 Used in a liberal perspective, the law can enhance democratic values.
 As an instrument which preserves the status quo on the other hand, the law preserves stereotypes and legitimises unequal relationships based on preexisting societal discrimination.
-Constantly evolving, law operates as an important "site for discursive struggle", where ideals compete and new visions are shaped..
-In regarding law as a "site of discursive struggle", it becomes
+Constantly evolving, law operates as an important "site for discursive struggle", where ideals compete and new visions are shaped.6.
+In regarding law as a "site of discursive struggle", it becomes imperative to examine the institutions and structures within which legal discourse operates:7

-Patricia Williams, The Alchemy of Race and Rights, Cambridge: Harvard University Press (1991)
+5 Patricia Williams, The Alchemy of Race and Rights, Cambridge: Harvard University Press (1991)